Lentil Chickpea Soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-It’s cold outside here in London, so I’m sharing this warming smoky chickpea and lentil soup, definitely one of my favorite soup recipes.
-It’s packed with flavor, plant-based protein, and requires just 1 pot.
+It’s cold outside in London, so I’m sharing this warming, smoky lentil chickpea soup.
+It’s one of my favorite soup recipes, full of flavor and plant-based protein.

 It’s perfect for cozy, cold winter nights when you’re craving something hearty and comforting yet healthy.
-It’s also vegetarian, vegan and gluten free for all to enjoy.
+It’s also vegetarian, vegan, and gluten-free.

 This recipe starts with a solid flavor base by sautéing onion, carrot, celery, garlic, and spices, then adding legumes, potatoes, and vegetable broth.
-The addition of a few handfuls of green leaves such as spinach in the last minute of cooking time provides extra texture and nutrients, but it’s optional.
+Adding a few handfuls of green leaves, such as spinach, in the last minute of cooking time provides extra texture and nutrients, but it’s optional.

-Smoked paprika and curry powder are the secret to making this soup so delicious, they work like a charm providing an amazing depth of flavor.
+Smoked paprika and curry powder are the secret to this soup’s deliciousness.
+They work like a charm, providing an amazing depth of flavor.

-Enjoy with easy crusty bread, quick focaccia or easy pesto bread, and garnish with extra parsley pesto to add more flavor, if you wish.
-Make a big batch, because like many soups it tastes even better the next day.
+Serve it with easy crusty bread, quick focaccia, or easy pesto bread, and garnish with extra parsley pesto for added flavor, if you wish.
+Make a big batch because it tastes even better the next day!

 List of the ingredients